leormsbee/proj-portfolio/files/continuousgood/README.md

 - Background image aligned at the top of the div
 - Background color's Hex code: #fdfdff

+You *can* use the same image for each block in this section.

+Items:
+"Collapsed" - images/purple-cause-prehover.png
+"Expanded" - images/purple-cause-hover.png
+Cause image: Use any image from google - does not need to be blurred.

 ----------
 Section 4
 ----------